-The Treasurer should have the checkbook in personal possession at all times.
-It should not be given to another person to keep, or left in the school building overnight.
-Secure all reserve supplies of checks, deposit slips and other banking documents.
+The Treasurer should always have the checkbook in personal possession.
+It should not be given to another person to keep or leave in the school building overnight.
+Secure all reserve supplies of checks, deposit slips, and other banking documents.
 Upon discovery, report missing checks to your bank immediately.
-In addition to the amount, date and check number noted on the check request form and/or invoice, all checks written should be logged in either the check register, on the check stub, on software or accounting system or in a manual log book.
+In addition to the amount, date, and check number noted on the check request form and/or invoice, all checks written should be logged in either the check register, on the check stub, on software or accounting system, or in a manual logbook.

 You must keep a running book balance in the checkbook register.